Sequence Generators (in Alphabetical Order)

 Parameters

-• :rnd - random connection probability (currently not working the way I expected it ...)
+:rnd- random connection probability (currently not working the way I expected it ...) - DEPRECATED

 Example

-The default duration for a cycle is 800ms.
-Thus, the following example will create an even beat with a time spacing of 200ms between each event:
+The default time for a cycle is 800ms.
+Thus, the following example will create an even beat with a spacing of 200ms between each event onset:

 ;; plain